Delivery of Alcoholic Beverages

 - that many licensees, and the delivery services they use, are failing to adhere to a variety of other legal obligations.

 Licensees are ultimately responsible for the delivery of alcoholic beverages away from their licensed premises, whether those deliveries are made by their own employees, by third-party services on behalf of a licensee, or by anyone else a licensee transfers an alcoholic beverage to for delivery to another person.
-This applies to all deliveries of alcoholic beverages, whether under the Department’s Notice of Regulatory Relief or under already-existing license privileges.
+This applies to all deliveries of alcoholic beverages, whether under the Department’s First Notice of Regulatory Relief or under already-existing license privileges.

 Business and Professions Code Section 25658 prohibits the sale, furnishing, or giving, or causing the sale, furnishing, or giving, of alcoholic beverages to minors—persons under 21 years of age.
 Business and Professions Code Section 25602 prohibits the sale, furnishing, or giving, or causing the sale, furnishing, or giving, of alcoholic beverages to obviously intoxicated persons.
 These statutory prohibitions apply to all alcoholic beverages that are delivered to consumers away from the licensed premises, whether the beverage is ordered at the premises, by telephone, online, or by any other means.
 Licensees are ultimately responsible for any employee or agent acting on their behalf in the ordering and delivery of alcoholic beverages.
 For example, if a licensee relies on a third-party online service to pick up and deliver an alcoholic beverage to a customer, and that third-party service delivers the beverage to a minor, the licensee has violated section 25658, is subject to discipline against its license, and its employees may be subject to arrest and criminal prosecution.
 This is so no matter what assurances the delivery service may have provided to the licensee.